gnicol/GitSwarm/perforce_swarm/doc-ce/development/architecture.md

 ## System Layout

-When referring to `~git` in the pictures it means the home directory of the git user which is typically `/var/opt/gitswarm`.
+When referring to `~git` in the pictures it means the home directory of the git user which is typically `/var/opt/gitswarm` for package installs, and `/home/git` for source installs.

 $GitSwarm$ is primarily installed within the `/opt/gitswarm` directory as the `root` user.
 Working data, including repositories, databases, nginx